 The following sources were used to compile this study:

-Aris Vourvoulias is the Head of Content in GreenMatch.
+Aris Vourvoulias was the Head of Content in GreenMatch.
 Aris is a passionate author and marketer with an educational background in journalism.
 He continuously writes, reviews, and educates himself in the areas of business, finance, and renewable energy.
 He has managerial experience in many European markets, including UK, Denmark, Sweden, and Finland.
 He and his content team have been featured on reputable sites like GreenPeace, Guardian, iNews, Gizmodo, and more

-Become a Partner We strive to connect our customers with the right product and supplier.
+We strive to connect our customers with the right product and supplier.
 Would you like to be part of GreenMatch?